dcYuan33/llm-course/README.md

 <details>
 <summary>Toggle section (optional)</summary>

-### 1. Running LLMs
+### 1. Deploying LLMs

-Running LLMs can be difficult due to high hardware requirements.
-Depending on your use case, you might want to simply consume a model through an API (like GPT-4) or run it locally.
-In any case, additional prompting and guidance techniques can improve and constrain the output for your applications.
+Deploying LLMs at scale is an engineering feat that can require multiple clusters of GPUs.
+In other scenarios, demos and local apps can be achieved with much lower complexity.

 * **LLM APIs**: APIs are a convenient way to deploy LLMs.
 This space is divided between private LLMs and open-source LLMs.
-* **Open-source LLMs**: The Hugging Face Hub is a great place to find LLMs.
-You can directly run some of them in Hugging Face Spaces, or download and run them locally in apps like LM Studio or through the CLI with llama.cpp or ollama.
-* **Prompt engineering**: Common techniques include zero-shot prompting, few-shot prompting, chain of thought, and ReAct.
-They work better with bigger models, but can be adapted to smaller ones.
-* **Structuring outputs**: Many tasks require a structured output, like a strict template or a JSON format.
-Libraries like Outlines can be used to guide the generation and respect a given structure.
-Some APIs also support structured output generation natively using JSON schemas.

----
-### 2. Deploying LLMs

-Deploying LLMs at scale is an engineering feat that can require multiple clusters of GPUs.
-In other scenarios, demos and local apps can be achieved with much lower complexity.

 * **Local deployment**: Privacy is an important advantage that open-source LLMs have over private ones.
 Local LLM servers (llama.cpp, ollama, LM Studio, oobabooga, kobold.cpp, etc.) capitalize on this advantage to power local apps.
 * **Demo deployment**: Frameworks like Gradio and Streamlit are helpful to prototype applications and share demos.
 You can also easily host them online, for example, using Hugging Face Spaces.
 * **Server deployment**: Deploying LLMs at scale requires cloud (see also [SkyPilot](https://skypilot.readthedocs.io/en/latest/)) or on-prem infrastructure and often leverages optimized text generation frameworks like [TGI](https://github.com/huggingface/text-generation-inference), vLLM, etc.